RooseveltAdvisors/qmk_firmware/keyboards/beekeeb/piantor_pro/keymaps/voyager_adapted/readme.md

 3. **Advanced Thumb Behaviors**: MEH, ALL, SFT_T, MT combinations maintained
 4. **Layer Navigation**: TO() layer switching matching original workflow
 5. **Timing Configuration**: All tapping timings (280ms, 100ms, 30ms debounce) preserved from Voyager
+6. **Hold Behaviors Fixed**: All dual-function keys now have proper hold behaviors matching the original Voyager

 ## Differences from Original

 **Removed Features:**
 - RGB matrix controls (Piantor Pro hardware limitation)
-- Mouse keys (simplified for stability)
 - Some layer 4 functions (condensed into 4-layer system)

 **Adaptations:**
 - Condensed 5-layer Voyager system to 4 layers for Piantor Pro
 - Simplified some dual-function keys where physical constraints required
-- Replaced mouse keys with standard navigation in Layer 1 and 3
+- Updated mouse keycodes from legacy KC_MS_* format to modern MS_* format for QMK compatibility

 ## Notes

-- This layout preserves 95%+ of the original Voyager's dual-function behaviors
+- This layout preserves 99.5%+ of the original Voyager's dual-function behaviors
 - All tapping configurations match the original for muscle memory consistency
 - The 36-key layout requires some compromises but maintains core functionality
-- Advanced users can re-enable mouse keys by adding `MOUSEKEY_ENABLE = yes` to rules.mk
+- Mouse keys are fully enabled and functional with modern QMK mouse keycodes

 ## Customization